 Warped lumber is another item to look for.
 When you go to the lumber yard, always eye your wood to make sure you are not dealing with warped lumber.
 This will certainly cause wood to burn, but you shouldn’t be dealing with warped lumber in the first place.
 Someone once told me improperly dried wood can cause burns also.
 I agree if you are cutting the tree and drying the wood yourself.
 Nowadays, lumber yards have such good technology and equipment, rarely will they let the wood dry the wrong way or even let bad wood out of the yard, but I guess this is something to think about.

 Another item to take into account is your splitter could be misaligned.
 A misaligned splitter would cause the wood to bind and not run straight, which causes more friction and can even cause kickbacks.

 A warped blade will also cause more heat build up.
 When your blade is warped, it will move back and forth (Wobble) when cutting wood instead of a nice straight line.
 In return, this causes more friction and will cause wood to burn.

 If all the above items fail, check to make sure your blade is parallel to your fence, make sure the blade is aligned with the miter slot.
 Lastly, your arbor Flange could run out.
 This will cause your blade to wobble.

 As you can see, there are many different reasons why your wood will burn when cutting with a saw.
-The items you should first consider are: Dull Blade, Dirty Blade, Wrong blade for the cut, or your feed rate.
+The items you should first consider are Dull Blade, Dirty Blade, the wrong blade for the cut, or your feed rate.